 - Tactics and marketing channels — How are you going to use your audience and messaging to promote your mission?
 Your nonprofit marketing plan should outline specific tactics (like donor-segmented email lists) as well as the channels you’ll use.

-- Marketing calendar — An effective marketing strategy doesn’t happen in just one day.
-You’ll likely release content and launch campaigns throughout the year, so it makes sense to include a marketing calendar within your dedicated plan.
+- Marketing calendar — You’ll likely release content and launch campaigns throughout the year, so it makes sense to include a marketing calendar within your dedicated plan.
+Schedule email blasts, social media posts, blog publications, and any other marketing materials that will be released.

 - Reporting and analytics method — No marketing plan is complete without a valid way to track performance.
 Make sure you have reporting and analytics set up so that you can follow a campaign’s success and learn about the tactics that made it thrive and the factors that can be improved.

-8 Steps to Creating A Nonprofit Marketing Plan
+8 Steps to Create a Nonprofit Marketing Plan

 With the basic elements of a solid plan in mind, you can move forward with drafting your plan.
-We’ll break it down into eight easy steps, ensuring you don’t leave any stone unturned.
+We’ll break it down into eight easy steps, ensuring you include all of the essentials.

 1. Review Past Performance.